rauloliva/Akinator/README.md

 # Akinator
-A simple akinator game of superheroes made in python The main file is the akinator.py
+A simple akinator game of superheroes made in python\n The main file is the akinator.py